 Many social media users include a prominent disclaimer saying who they work for, but that they’re not speaking officially.
 This is good practice and is encouraged, but don’t count on it to avoid trouble – it may not have much

-The Social Media Director (OR Executive Director) can provide you with applicable disclaimer language and assist with determining where and how to use that.
+The Executive Director can provide you with applicable disclaimer language and assist with determining where and how to use that.

 Social Media Tips

-The following tips are not mandatory, but will contribute to successful use of social media.
+The following tips are not mandatory but will contribute to the successful use of social media.